-- Introduce students to fishing, swimming, boating and kayaking
+- Introduction to fishing, swimming, and boating

-- Teach water and boating safety
+- Lessons on water and boating safety

-- Provide hands-on conservation education
+- Hands-on conservation education

-- Teach SEL and mindfulness skills
+- SEL and mindfulness skills